melsicon/kafka-microservices/Readme.md

     dockerHubUser=youDockerHubUserName
     dockerHubPassword=youDockerHubPassword

 Make sure not to insert spaces before of after the equals "=" sign.

+# Run the setup script